EOC-dev/EOC-dev.github.io/_posts/2024-01-21-fuzzyspeed.md

 ## What could be improved? ##

 1. An astute observer will note a disturbing lack of hardware interrupts in the source code.
 This was mainly because I was still going through my Embedded Systems class and was not comfortable using hardware interrupts extensively yet.
 Micropython supports interrupts [natively](https://docs.micropython.org/en/latest/reference/isr_rules.html), and Circuitpython supports them [indirectly](https://learn.adafruit.com/cooperative-multitasking-in-circuitpython-with-asyncio) using the asyncio module.
 Both Micropython and Circuitpython are supported on the raspberry pi (see [here](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html) and [here](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/overview)).
+If I were to return to this project I would absolutely use interrupts.
 2. One may also notice from the video the crude breadboard voltage divider, this was made out of necessity as there was a mismatch between the output signal from the Ultrasonic sensor and the maximum input voltage of the Rpi's GPIO pins.
 While our solution worked, A more elegant solution would be to use a logic level shifter.
 3. Since doing this project I have since learned about the [Embedded Fuzzy Logic Library](https://github.com/alvesoaj/eFLL), which allows emplementing fuzzy logic controllers on microcontrollers.
 I think it would be neat to design a fuzzy controller using the skfuzzy library, then implement it on hardware using the eFLL.